DroidDrone/DroidDrone/README.md

 ![Channels map](https://github.com/IvanSchulz/DroidDrone/blob/master/Resources/Screenshots/Scr_channels_map.jpg?raw=true)

 The channels mapping in your FC is automatically recognized.

+You can assign up to three RC channels to the phone gyroscope axis to use them for camera head tracking in VR mode.

 **Note that every time before connect the control app you need to move all sticks and switches on your transmitter to correctly recognize all channels.
 Some channels can only work as two position switches via USB.**